7 takeover targets to look out for in 2017

 In some cases, imitation is the highest form of flattery.
 The rapidly growing biosimilar space, for example, hinges on players including Novartis and Pfizer marketing copycat drugs that could siphon revenue away from rivals Amgen and Johnson & Johnson.
 Often, though, it can be easier both financially and operationally for a drugmaker to snatch up a shiny biotech to build out a portfolio or strike up a merger with a similarly-sized peer to challenge a heavyweight for market dominance.

 Those latter options require a takeover target – a business with an intriguing asset that puts it on the radar of larger companies hungry for a deal.
-While 2016 wasn't a groundbreaking year for M&A, industry followers believe next year might see an uptick amid a new tax plan under president-elect Trump, continued loss of patent protections for top-tier branded drugs and strong growth projections for promising fields such as gene editing and immuno-oncology.
+While 2016 wasn't a groundbreaking year for M&A, industry followers believe next year might see an uptick amid tax reforms under a new president, continued loss of patent protections for top-tier branded drugs and strong growth projections for promising fields such as gene editing and immuno-oncology.

 With that in mind, here's a crop of takeover targets likely to make their way into the spotlight in 2017.